20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Wildcat Wayside

-Another popular spot is Wildcat Wayside.
-The pool beneath the 10-foot cascade can get pretty crowded during the weekends, but your visit can be combined with a trip to nearby Caesars Head or Table Rock State Parks for a full day of fun.
+Wildcat Wayside is another popular spot.
+The pool beneath the 10-foot cascade can get pretty crowded during the weekends, but you can combine your visit with a trip to nearby Caesars Head or Table Rock State Parks for a full day of fun.

 Wildcat Wayside | US 276/SC 11, Cleveland, SC